 There are three types of aluminum brighteners EaCo Chem manufactures:

-Fluoride salt type – Much more safe than HF for glass and humans.
+- Fluoride salt type - Much safer than HF for glass and humans.
 Very good at removing certain mineral stains such as fly ash.

 Sabre is a very different aluminum brightener.
 Other products that purport to do the same thing have a heavy hit of sulfuric or caustic, making the products corrosive to individuals.
 Sabre does not.
 All other systems clean by eating away a small layer of the aluminum.
 The real benefit of Sabre is that the product functions without the corrosive element.